Best wireless carrier in the U.S. 2026

 Limited phone support

-Owned and operated by Verizon, Visible is a prepaid carrier that keeps it simple by having three unlimited plans to choose from.
+Owned and operated by Verizon, Visible is a prepaid service provider that keeps things simple by having just three unlimited plans to choose from.
 It's also worth noting here that Visible only uses the LTE and 5G networks of Verizon, so you'll get no roaming or 3G access if the signal ever gets weak.
 That said, it likely won't be an issue for the majority of users, given the operator's incredible LTE network infrastructure.

 Visible's base plan, which is simply called Visible, is much like its older plan and offers you access to unlimited nationwide 5G at just $25 per month, including all taxes and fees and before any promotional discounts.
 You get unlimited mobile hotspot use (capped at 5Mbps), as well as unlimited talk and text to Mexico and Canada, and automatic blocking of spam and robocalls.